trakx/github-actions/README.md

 All shared workflows are available in `.github/workflows/` path.

 ### shared-build-deploy-container
-Build, Push and Deploy a container image to Kubernetes.
+Build, push and deploy a container image to Kubernetes.
-Use both `build-push-container` and `deploy` actions.
+Uses both `publish-container-image` and `deploy` actions.